Running Tensorflow on Alluxio-FUSE

 This will use the input data in

-and if everything worked successfully you will see in your command prompt:
+and if everything works you will see something like this in your command prompt:

 Write Tensorflow applications with data location parameter